ElektraInitiative/libelektra/doc/tutorials/import.md

 #### Dump Format ####

-If no format is specified, the format `dump` will be used instead.
-The dump format is the standard way of expressing Keys and all their relevant information.
-This format is intended to be used only within Elektra.
-The dump format is a good means of backing up Keys from the Key Database for use with Elektra later such as reimporting them later.
-As of this writing, dump is the only way to fully preserve all parts of the KeySet.

-It is very important to note that the dump does not rename keys by design.
-If a user exports a KeySet using dump using a command such as `kdb export system/backup > backup.ecf`, they can only import that keyset back into system/backup using a command like `cat backup.ecf | kdb import system/backup`.
+The dump does not rename keys by design.
+If a user exports a KeySet using dump using a command such as `kdb export system/backup > backup.ecf`, they can only import that keyset back into `system/backup` using a command like `cat backup.ecf | kdb import system/backup`.

 ## Options ##

 The kdb import command only takes one special option:

 	-s --strategy <name>		which is used to specify a strategy

-### Strategies ###

-For kdb import, you can specify a strategy to use if Keys already exist in the specified destination

-The current list of strategies are:

-- `preserve`: any keys already in the destination will not be overwritten
-- `overwrite`: any keys already in the destination will be overwritten if a new key has the same name
-- `cut`: all keys already in the destination will be removed, then new keys will be imported If no strategy is specified, the command defaults to the preserve strategy as to not be destructive to any previous keys.

 ## Example ##